Streaming Table Deltas¶

 The Hyperion Stream Client enables you to subscribe to a stream of table delta traces, providing real-time or historical insight into how data within smart contract tables changes over time.
 This is invaluable for tracking state changes, such as account balances, NFT ownership, game states, or any data stored in on-chain tables.

-You initiate a table delta stream using the client.streamDeltas(request)
+You initiate a table delta stream using the client.streamDeltas(request) method.

 This asynchronous method sends a request to the Hyperion server to start streaming table delta traces based on the